robertpi/checkout/README.md

 1. Build an API that allows a merchant
   * To process a payment through your payment gateway.

-    *This is implemented in **PaymentController** class*
+    *This is implemented in **PaymentController** class.*

   * To retrieve details of a previously made payment.

-    *This is implemented in **PaymentHistoryController** class*
+    *This is implemented in **PaymentHistoryController** class.*

 2. Build a simulator to mock the responses from the bank to test the API from your first deliverable.

       *This is implemented in **BankSimulator** class.
       It is used to run the test version of the website and can be swapped out by changing the service configuration in **Startup** class.
       No alertative implementation is provided.
-The simulator is not used in unittesting as mocks provide better control*
+The simulator is not used in unit testing as mocks provide better control.*

 ## Extensions